 There are faster lenses in this focal length, but I prefer lenses which do not open very wide: they are smaller, lighter, more affordable and optically superior.
 Lenses which open wide often have mediocre performance at wide settings, particularly away from the center of the image.
 If not, they are prohibitively expensive, large and heavy.
 Speed, quality and price: we get to pick any two.

 Although not officially a macro lens, it performs very nicely at close range using a stretch adapter or extension tube.
-With subjects of extreme contrast, this lens exhibits purple-fringing (Longitudinal Chromatic Aberration) but this is easily corrected in post-processing.

 The 35-105mm Zoom Nikkor Macro was introduced in 1983 and is available at modest price in the used market.
 A manual focus zoom, it opens no wider than f/3.5 so it's compact, taking 52mm filters like the 55mm Micro Nikkor.
 Like most zoom lenses, edge sharpness falls below center sharpness but this model has other attractive qualities.
 It's a capable performer in a portable package.